Did you know that not obtaining the relevant permission to alter or update your listed building is a criminal offence?

 - Specialist sash window locks which can offer a higher level of security.

-Please note, that again, it is worth checking with the relevant organisations before you install any security fittings or systems to your windows.
+Please note, it is worth checking with the relevant organisations before you install any security fittings or systems to your windows.

 Lloyd & Whyte Ltd are authorised and regulated by the Financial Conduct Authority.
 Registered in England No. 03686765.
 Registered Office: Affinity House, Bindon Road, Taunton, Somerset, TA2 6AA.
 Calls may be recorded for use in quality management, training and customer support.